 What is Reward Style?

 Reward Style (rS) is the middleman between bloggers and affiliate networks.
 Some retailers offer their own affiliate partnerships where people work directly with their company (ex: Amazon Affiliates).
 Reward Style offers multiple retailers on their site, allowing bloggers to sign up for one platform to share affiliate links from multiple retailers.
-Unlike most affiliate platforms, rS is somewhat exclusive because you have to get accepted into the program.
+Unlike most affiliate platforms, rS is somewhat exclusive because you have to get accepted into the program based on your content and following.

 What is LIKEtoKNOW.it and how do I use it?

-LIKEtoKNOW.it is the platform Reward Style created to allow people to shop Instagram photos.
-You have a few different options to shop through LIKEtoKNOW.it links.
+LIKEtoKNOW.it is the platform Reward Style created to allow people to shop Instagram photos, but it’s turned into it’s own shoppable app outside of the Instagram platform.
+There are a few different ways to shop through bloggers you follow.

 - Download the LIKEtoKNOW.it app and follow the people you want to shop.
 The app is like it’s own shoppable Instagram feed.
 In the app, you can click a photo and directly get all the links.

 - Swipe up feature in IG Stories: A blogger needs 10K on Instagram and a business profile you to get the swipe up feature.
-This feature takes you directly to one link.
+This feature takes you directly to one link or an LTK post.
 There are some tricky things when shopping this way, so keep reading to see how shopping through swipe up works!

 - You can also visit the LIKEtoKNOW.it site to shop bloggers feeds on your desktop.